MuhammadFarag/hello-go/README.md

 ##### Sets

 This is intentionally a subset of Maps.
 There is no sets in Go, but since map keys can't duplicate, maps can be used to represent sets.
-For an example to represent a set of strings we can use `map[string]bool` This is a "set of strings"
+For example to represent a set of strings we can use `map[string]bool` This is a "set of strings"

 ### Go Routines